Vizzuality/trase/README.md

     - `pg_restore` into current database

 Both processes run in background using sidekiq and exceptions can be monitored using Sidekiq Web UI - the 'Dead' section.

+However, it is also possible to start them synchronously using rake tasks:
+- `bundle exec db:s3:export`
+- `DATABASE_VERSION=[object name from S3] bundle exec db:s3:import`

 # Frontend